-The Foreign and Commonwealth Office (FCO) advise against all travel to Syria.
-British nationals in Syria should leave now by any practical means.
-The FCO is not able to provide consular services, and won’t be able to help your evacuation from the country.
+The Foreign, Commonwealth & Development Office (FCDO) advise against all travel to Syria.
+British nationals in Syria should leave by any practical means.

-If you choose to travel to Syria against FCO advice, you should make sure you and your family have valid exit stamps on your travel documents if you need one and take out comprehensive travel and medical insurance.
+If you choose to travel to Syria against FCDO advice, you should make sure you and any dependents have valid exit stamps on your travel documents if you need one and take out comprehensive travel and medical insurance.